department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 We currently pay **41.5 cents ($0.415)** per mile for approved, health-related travel.

-**You should know that we:**
-- **Use [Bing Maps](https://www.bing.com/maps?FORM=LGCYVD) to calculate your mileage,** based on the fastest and shortest route from your home to the health care facility ("door to door")
-- **Pay round-trip mileage for your scheduled appointments,** but may only pay return mileage for unscheduled visits
+We use [Bing Maps](https://www.bing.com/maps?FORM=LGCYVD) to calculate your mileage, based on the fastest and shortest route from your home to the health care facility ("door to door").
+We pay round-trip mileage for your scheduled appointments, but may only pay return mileage for unscheduled visits.

 ### When, and how much, will VA pay for my meals and lodging?